BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

 \subsection{Putting It All Together: BALF}

 Together, these pieces form BALF.
-An overview can be found in \Cref{alg:balf_overview}.
-The routine $\textproc{NewLayer}$ generates a new layer (consisting of two sequential sub-layers) when given the factorized matrices.
+An overview can be found in \cref{alg:balf_overview}.
+The routine $\textsc{NewLayer}$ generates a new layer (consisting of two sequential sub-layers) when given the factorized matrices.
 In practice, we do not select a manual budget $C_{\max}$, but rather a ratio (e.g., we might want to obtain a model with 50\% of its original FLOPs).
 Additionally, note that we retain the original layer if compressing it to the selected rank is not computationally advantageous.
+Similar to SVD-LLM, we precompute activations, whitening matrices, and factors once; they are then cached and can be reused.
+This is significantly more efficient when generating multiple versions of the same model at different compression ratios (see \cref{sec:runtime_impl} for more details about the time cost of each step).
+One alternative is to compute whitening matrices sequentially, using the outputs of already-compressed preceding layers.
+Another way is to avoid full recomputation but update relevant elements using distorted inputs, similar to a past SVD-LLM version.
+In preliminary small-scale experiments, we found that recomputing whitening matrices sequentially offered no significant advantage.

+\paragraph{Handling complex network structures.} Our method operates at the layer level: it modifies each layer's internal computation without changing inter-layer connections.
+As a result, it supports complex architectures (e.g., residual connections) without special handling.

 \paragraph{Bounding the output distortion of a model.} In general, providing bounds on the cumulative model distortion incurred when compressing it is challenging.
-Interestingly, talking in terms of $\ell^{\mathrm{activ}}$ (see \Cref{eq:actdis_empirical}) allows for tighter bounds.
+In \cref{prop:nn_bounds_prop_simple}, we show a network-level bound on the output distortion of sequential networks in terms of the individual distortions for each layer $\ell_l^{\mathrm{activ}}$.